MicrosoftDocs/xamarin-docs/docs/graphics-games/cocossharp/fruity-falls.md

 ms.date: 03/27/2017
 ---

-# Fruity Falls Game Details
+# Fruity Falls game details

 _This guide reviews the Fruity Falls game, covering common CocosSharp and game development concepts such as physics, content management, game state, and game design._